oKermorgant/ros_management_tools/ide/README.md

-# ide_config
+# IDE Configuration for CMake packages (ROS 1 / ROS 2 / non-ROS)

-A Python script to generate QtCreator and VS Code configuration file for CMake, ROS 1 and ROS 2 projects
+A script to generate QtCreator and VS Code configuration file for CMake, ROS 1 and ROS 2 projects

 ## Usage